 Easter guests aren’t all the same, so don’t treat them the same.
 Give them all your best, which means thinking about and planning for every type ahead of time.

-If you want to give your Easter newcomers a gift, order The God Questions Gift Edition by Tuesday, March 20th for delivery before Easter.
+If you want to give your Easter newcomers a gift, you can order The God Questions Gift Edition here: God Questions Gift Editions.

 Start Here to learn more about the resources available for you at PastorMentor.